Roll trailer

 A roll trailer or "Mafi" is a trailer platform that requires towing by a powered vehicle.
 It is commonly used for the transport of heavy static goods and materials in the maritime shipping industry.
 Roll trailers are similar to shipping flat racks containers, however, they have a set of rear wheels.
+Mafi's are worldwide standard for loading static cargoes on ro-ro vessels.

 Overview

 Roll trailers are a common equipment used in ports and on board of roll-on/roll-off ships, to facilitate the shipping of unmovable commodities and oversize load from one port to another.

 Standard lengths of roll trailers are 20, 40 and 62 ft, in line with twenty-foot equivalent unit shipping containers, but can also be found in lengths of 30 and 80 ft.
 The standard payloads of roll trailers vary from 40 to 120 tons, and the tare of the trailer varies from 7 to 10 tons.

 The trailer has a steel structure and a hardwood surface, plus a front pocket for towing by tugmaster gooseneck, and side handles for applying lashing hooks.